Differentiated Instruction & UDL

-UDL is a theoretical framework and is addressed on the National Center for Universal Design for Learning site.
+UDL is a theoretical framework and is addressed at the National Center for Universal Design for Learning site.
 Read more about UDL at the Cast website.
 Make sure to look at the Additional Resources page.

 There are three fundamental principles to help you design your teaching and learning environment so all students are successful.
 These principles can be supported through the use of digital materials.